LearnersGuild/guide/General/Membership/membership-faqs.md

 #### What if I have a conflict with someone that I can't resolve on my own?

 Conflicts happen.
 It's natural.
 And in most cases working through conflicts with our colleagues only serves to improve our relationships and the working environment.
-Our intention is to empower you to resolve interpersonal conflicts you may have with others by using the interpersonal tools we share in the COS.
-If the conflict is tenacious, there is a formal conflict resolution process in place \(in the COS\) to support you in resolving it.
+Our intention is to empower you to resolve interpersonal conflicts you may have with others by using the interpersonal tools we share in the [COS](https://cos.learnersguild.org/Practice_Tending_Relationship/Requests.html).
+If the conflict is tenacious, there is a [formal conflict resolution ](https://cos.learnersguild.org/Practice_Tending_Relationship/Conflict.html)process in place to support you in resolving it.

 #### Is there a dress code?